wlsf82/EngageSphere/README.md

 Run `npm run test:api` to run the backend tests.

 > To use the above script, both the backend and frontend servers should be up and running.
+>
+> **Note:** Although these are backend tests, the frontend server needs to be running due to the `baseUrl` definition at the `cypress.config.js` file.

-Or, run `npm run test:api:with:servers` to automatically start the servers, run the tests, and shut down the servers.
+Or, run `npm run test:api:with:servers` to automatically start the servers, run the tests, and shut them down.

 ### Test cases